vuejs/docs/src/api/global-api.md

 - **Details:**

-  Children VNodes, built using `h()`, or using strings to get 'text VNodes' or an object with slots.
+  Children VNodes, built using `h()`, or using strings to get "text VNodes" or an object with slots.
 Optional

   ```js
   h('div', {}, [